Table of Contents

 - SHAKEN/STIR will not remove a Nuisance label, but may increase answer rates due to the "Trusted Call" label applied to the call.

-- Updating CNAM on your phone numbers may increase the likelihood of answered calls by providing accurate caller information.
+Updating or Adding CNAM on your phone numbers may increase the likelihood of answered calls by providing accurate caller information to your customers, but please note that this will not affect nuisance labels or blocked calls.

 - See the full guide here on Getting Started with CNAM Caller ID